 I knew Bruce and John were proud of their yeast test.
 I was getting proud of it, too.
 The idea that we human beings could witness a change, a healing in yeast, by the prayer efforts of someone like me, potentially anyone, was thrilling and scary.
 How would people look at this odd phenomenon?
 I anticipated that once some scientists witnessed this test of thought here in the Klingbeils' home, the scientists would say, "Here is an anomalous activity spawned by the nonlocal process of the mind.
 What we can do as scientists is figure it out.”

 Bruce said, "Our research is concerned with the interface between science and religion.”
 He added that research of simple healing can be a link between science and religion.
 I liked the Klingbeils' research because it proposed original theoretical and experimental ways for science and religion to dialogue with each other.
 Healing simple plant organisms, through the nonlocal actions of consciousness, constituted a new bridge between science and religion.

-In computer terms John described the prayer research as low-tech high-concept.
+In computer terms, John would describe the experiments as low-tech high-concept.